-“Astoria Characters,” the weekly blog that is published on the home page of the New York section of the Huffington Post, profiles the people in my Queens, New York neighborhood.
+“Astoria Characters,” the weekly blog that was published in the HuffPost from September 2009 until January 2018, profiles the people in my Queens, New York neighborhood.
+It continues to be published on AstoriaCharacters.com, which includes the archives.

 Astoria, which Archie Bunker and the Steinway & Sons piano factory call home, is the most ethnically diverse neighborhood in New York City, and when I moved here in 2005, I became fascinated with the people, nearly 50 percent of them foreign-born, who were walking up and down my street.
 I wondered what their stories were.